jhpyle/docassemble/_docs/fields.md

-If you want to use additional features of the [Place Autocomplete] JavaScript API, you can set `address autocomplete` to a dictionary of options that will be passed directly to the [Place Autocomplete] API.
+If you want to use additional features of the [Place Autocomplete] JavaScript API, you can set `address autocomplete` to a dictionary of options that will be used when calling the [Place Autocomplete] API.

+By including a key for `fields`, you can specify a list of fields that should be passed to the [`.fetchFields()`] method when the user selects an address from the dropdown.
+Consult the API documentation for the list of valid [fields].

+If you include a key for `types`, you can specify a list of address types that should be passed to the [`.fetchAutocompleteSuggestions()`].
+Consult the API documentation for the list of valid [types].

+Any other keys you include will be passed verbatim to the [`.fetchAutocompleteSuggestions()`] method.
+For example:

+{% highlight yaml %}
+    address autocomplete:
+      locationBias:
+        north: 71.9155194943835
+        south: 51.6808952823405
+        east: -129.60647296484444
+        west: -174.52831255014837
+{% endhighlight %}

-You will need to set the `types` and `fields` items within the dictionary to values that the [Place Autocomplete] API considers valid.
-Consult the API documentation for the list of valid [types] and [fields]. **docassemble** will pass the dictionary of options directly to the [`.fetchFields()`] method without checking if the options are valid.
+The values you include need to be values that the [Place Autocomplete] API considers valid. **docassemble** will not check if the options are valid.
 You need to monitor the JavaScript console and consult Google's documentation if there is an error.